 As features, we will look at rMSSD. rMSSD is a clear marker of parasympathetic activity and the main feature we use for our analysis in HRV4Training, similarly to what other apps do as well.
 The sports science community seems to have settled on this feature for several reasons.
-First, because of the clear physiological link, as mathematically rMSSD captures fast changes that are due to how the vagus nerve modulates heart rhythm, and secondly for practical reasons, as it is easy to acquire, easy to compute and reliable over short time windows and less controlled conditions.
+First, because of the clear physiological link, as mathematically rMSSD captures fast changes that are due to how the vagus nerve modulates heart rhythm, and secondly for practical reasons, as it is easy to acquire, easy to compute, less dependent on breathing rate, and reliable over short time windows and less controlled conditions.

-You can find a few examples of how rMSSD changes in response to various stressors (training, traveling, alcohol intake, getting sick, positive or negative adaptations to training, etc.), in this deck.
-This is an effective way to capture how stress affects your body and how long it takes to get back to homeostasis.
+You can find a few examples of how rMSSD changes in response to various stressors (training, traveling, alcohol intake, getting sick, positive or negative adaptations to training, etc.), in part 3 of our guide.
+This is an effective way to capture how stress affects your body and how long it takes to get back to normal.

 What we expect given the data above is to see extremely close values between the Polar H7 chest strap and Apple Watch data.
 For the plot below, I computed rMSSD for each time window: